cloudfoundry/eirini/README.md

 # y tho, y?

-Partly a fun experiment, partly a proof of concept.
 Scheduling is increasingly commodotised, it makes sense to ask how easy/hard it'd be to abstract our way out of it now.

 # What components?

 Eirini has the following components, the first two are available as subcommands of the `eirini` binary:

  - `Bifrost` converts and transfers cloud controller app specific requests to OPI specific objects and runs them in Kubernetes.
 It relies on the `Registry` to serve OCI images for droplets, and `OPI` to abstract the communication with Kube.
- - `Registry` is an OCI registry vending images based on droplets.
-Eventually this would be nice to move in to Cloud Controller.
  - `OPI` or the "orchestrator provider interface" provides a declarative abstraction over multiple schedulers inspired by Diego's LRP/Task model and Bosh's CPI concept.
  - `St8ger` implements Staging by running Kubernetes/OPI one-off tasks